pregnault/samplelim/README.md

-You may redistribute or modify the software under the [GNU Lesser General Public License](LICENSE.md) as published by Free Software Foundation, either version 3 of the License, or (at your option) any later version.
-It is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY.
+You may redistribute or modify the software under the [GNU Lesser General Public License](LICENSE.md) as published by Free Software Foundation, either version 3 of the License, or any later version.
+It is distributed in the hope that it may be helpful to the community, but WITHOUT ANY WARRANTY.

 ## References

-V. Girardin, T. Grente, N. Niquil and P. Regnault, *Comparing and updating R packages of MCMC Algorithms for Linear Inverse Modeling of Metabolic Networks*, hal: (2023).
+V. Girardin, T. Grente, N. Niquil and P. Regnault, *Comparing and updating R packages of MCMC Algorithms for Linear Inverse Modeling of Metabolic Networks*, hal: (2024).

 Q. Noguès, A. Raoux, E. Araignous, T. Hattab, B. Leroy, F. Ben Rais Lasram, F. Le Loc’h, J. Dauvin and N. Niquil, *Cumulative effects of